eigerco/solana-spec/gossip-protocol-spec.md

 ### PushMessage
 It is sent by nodes who want to share information with others.
 Node receiving the message checks for:
-- duplication - duplicated messages are dropped, node responses with prune message if message came from low staked node
+- duplication - duplicated messages are dropped, and the node responds with a prune message if the message came from a low staked node
 - new data:
     - new information is stored in `crds` and replaces old value
-    - stores message in `pushed_once` which is used for detecting duplicates
+    - stores message in `pushed_once`, which is used for detecting duplicates
     - retransmits information to its peers
 - expiration - messages older than `PUSH_MSG_TIMEOUT` are dropped